-As for any SAE, the investigators will report them to the sponsor or his delegate within 24 hours.
+The investigators will classify SAEs (as per the definition above occurring within 28 days from randomisation) and report them to the sponsor.
 If such a SAE is deemed both unexpected and related to the intervention by the investigator, it will be considered a SUSAR and reported as such.
 If the sponsor does not adjudicate the SAE as related to the intervention, this will also be noted in the SUSAR report.